Georgia-Southwestern-State-Univeristy/capstone-project-campusconnect-team/README.md

      - Uses React Router for page navigation.
      - Handles search functionality using `firestoreSearchService.js`.
      - Integrates Google Maps API for location visualization.
+     - Shows a responsive layout of:
+        - Building name and image.
+        - Descriptions, services, office hours, department listings, and contact info.
+        - An embedded MapNavigation component that provides live route directions.
+     - Allows switching between walking and driving travel modes.
+     - Shows real-time distance (in miles or steps) from user’s current location.
+     - Error handling for map or location failures.

 ### `Contact.js`:
    * Provides users with direct communication channels for reaching the CampusConnect development team.
 Rather than serving general university contact info, this page is specifically designed for gathering user feedback, support requests, suggestions, or bug reports related to the app itself.
 It's meant to promote transparency, encourage engagement, and ensure continuous improvement of the platform based on real user input.